 With successful parent participation both parents and professionals work together recognising each other’s specific knowledge and therefore informed decisions are made which make the best use of people’s time and money.

 With cuts that are being made to services and money tight for those that survive, it is vitally important that local parent and carers get involved with crucial decisions being made to ensure that what money there is available is spent wisely to best benefit disabled children and their families.

 The North East Lincolnshire Parent Participation Forum (NELPPF) is the local opportunity for parent/carer(s) to have their voices heard and help influence local decisions that may affect their families.

 The Forum meet on a regular basis at the North East Lincolnshire Carers Centre, 1 Town Hall Square, Grimsby.
 All parents and carers are welcome.
-For further information, please contact the Forum by email at firstname.lastname@example.org or by phone on 07583474892 (Co-ordinator – Karen Hoe, Chair – Marie Fitzgerald).
+For further information contact us on the following.

-North East Lincolnshire Special Educational Needs and Disabilities information, advice and support service (NEL SENDIASS) is a parent partnership service funded by North East Lincolnshire local authority and Barnardo’s.
-Barnardo’s employ the staff and run the service.
+North East Lincolnshire Special Educational Needs and Disabilities information, advice and support service (NEL SENDIASS) is a parent partnership service between us and Barnardo’s.
+The NEL SENDIASS staff work for Barnardo’s and run the service.